openforis/sepal-doc/docs/source/cli/ofgt.rst

 About this manual
 ^^^^^^^^^^^^^^^^^

 The user manual is developed to help getting into spatial analysis using the Open Foris Geospatial Toolkit.
 It gives basic explanations of how OFGT functions.
-It is not attempted to explain the theoretical background on how to do geo-spatial analysis using remote sensing or GIS, but rather will guide you through hands-on examples for each tool, next to some general areas, such as the installation.
+It is not attempted to explain the theoretical background on how to do geospatial analysis using remote sensing or GIS, but rather will guide you through hands-on examples for each tool, next to some general areas, such as the installation.
 Further, the manual will link to relevant man pages and other documentation.
 In addition, the user manual is written in a way that it can be understood by people who are experienced Windows or Mac users, but have not used Linux or OFGT much before.
 Sources and documentation for OFGT can be obtained here: http://openforis.org/tools/geospatial-toolkit.html

 What is OFGT?
 ^^^^^^^^^^^^^

 OFGT - Open Foris Geospatial Toolkit is a a collection of prototype command- line utilities for processing of geographical data.
 The tools can be divided into stand-alone programs and scripts and they have been tested mainly in Ubuntu Linux environment although can be used with other linux distros, Mac OS, and MS Windows (Cywgin) as well.
 Most of the stand-alone programs use GDAL libraries and many of the scripts rely heavily on GDAL command-line utilities.
 The OFGT project started under the Open Foris Initiative to develop, share and support software tools and methods for multi-purpose forest assessment, monitoring and reporting http://openforis.org.
-The Initiative develops and supports innovative, easy-to-use tools needed to produce reliable, timely infor- mation on the state of forest resources and their uses.
+The Initiative develops and supports innovative, easy-to-use tools needed to produce reliable, timely information on the state of forest resources and their uses.
 The command-line tools aim to simplify the complex process of transforming raw satellite imagery for automatic image processing to produce valuable information.
-These tools contain radiometric harmonisation, image segmentation and image arithmetic, as well as image statistics, feature extraction and other image processing analysis.
+These tools contain radiometric harmonization, image segmentation and image arithmetic, as well as image statistics, feature extraction and other image processing analysis.
 Overview of OFGT versions currently available:

 -   OFGT 1.25.4 - continuously updated